How to apply for a Prospective Marriage Visa

 Along with living outside Australia at the time of your application, there are plenty of things you need to consider to ensure a successful application.
 Discover everything you need to know about the Prospective Marriage Visa, from visa requirements to the application fee you’ll need to pay.

 Are you living overseas and looking to marry your Australian partner?
-You could be eligible for the Prospective Marriage Visa, a temporary partner visa.
+You could be eligible for the Prospective Marriage Visa, a short-term partner visa.

 Also known as the fiancé visa, the 300 visa allows you to enter Australia with the intention of marrying an Australian citizen, permanent resident, or eligible New Zealand citizen.